Skip to content

 What do I need to know before starting?

-This guide will work on first-generation Switch consoles in all regions on any firmware version.
+This guide will work on first-generation (V1) and modchipped Switch consoles in all regions on any firmware version.

 You will need one of the following in order to successfully follow this guide:

-• A PC and a USB cable capable of data transfer between your Switch and your PC
+• A PC, and a USB-C cable capable of data transfer to connect them together

-• An Android device and a USB cable capable of data transfer between your Switch and your Android device
+• An Android device, and a USB-C cable capable of data transfer to connect them together

-• A Lightning-OTG adapter, a jailbroken iOS device and a USB cable capable of data transfer between your Switch and the adapter
+• A Lightning OTG adapter, a jailbroken iOS device, and a USB cable, all capable of data transfer to connect everything together

 • This method is not covered by the guide, but you can read more about it at this website

-If everything goes according to plan, you will lose no data and end up with everything that you started with (games, Nintendo Account, saves, etc will be preserved).
+Upon completion, you will lose no data, ending up with everything that you started with (games, Nintendo Account, saves, etc will be preserved).
+Your functionalities will only be enhanced.

 Keep your device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off.